bgord/knowledge/README.md

 - Why is bind useful
 - What does calling super() do?
 - Run promise once outside the scope of an exported async function
+- Check if node is contained in another node

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?